SiunCyclone/grape/README.md

 Grape
 ======

-Grape is a Cross-Platform 3D Game Library for D.
+Grape is a Cross-Platform 3D Library for D.

 ### Status
 Very Alpha